drivelling-spinel/tartar/README.md

 ### Playing Doom with TARTAR

-1. Download TARTAR directory contents from the above link (MEGA has means to download directory as a ZIP archive)
+1. Download TARTAR directory contents from the above link

 2. For a quick and simple start either